Daichi Kamada: Crystal Palace

-On 1 July 2024, Kamada officially joined Premier League club Crystal Palace on a free transfer, signing a two-year contract with the club, while also became the first-ever Japanese player in the club's history.
-The move also saw him reunite with manager Glasner.
+On 1 July 2024, Kamada officially joined Premier League club Crystal Palace on a free transfer, signing a two-year contract with the club, while also becoming the first-ever Japanese player in the club's history.
+The move also saw him reunite with manager Oliver Glasner.

-He made his debut for Crystal Palace, starting a match and played 65 minutes before being substituted, in a 2–1 loss against Brentford in the opening game of the season.
+Kamada made his debut for Crystal Palace on 18 August 2024, starting in a 2-1 loss against Brentford in the season opener.
 In doing so, Kamada became the 1000th player to make his debut for the club.
-Two weeks later on 27 August 2024, he scored his first goal for the Eagles and set up a goal for Jean-Philippe Mateta, who set up a goal for him, in a 4–0 win against Norwich City in the second round of the League Cup.
+Two weeks later on 27 August 2024, he scored his first goal for Palace and set up another goal for Jean-Philippe Mateta, in a 4–0 win against Norwich City in the second round of the League Cup.

-On 17 May 2025, Kamada won the FA Cup as Crystal Palace beat Manchester City 1–0 in the 2025 FA Cup final for Crystal Palace's first major trophy; Kamada (along with Mateta and Daniel Muñoz) helped to set up Eberechi Eze's winning goal in the 16th minute of the game.
+On 17 May 2025, Kamada won the FA Cup as Crystal Palace beat Manchester City 1–0 in the 2025 FA Cup final to secure the club's first major trophy.
+Kamada (along with Mateta and Daniel Muñoz) helped to set up the match's lone goal scored by Eberechi Eze in the 16th minute of the game.

 International career

 Youth career

-Having previously called up to the Japan's youth team for the rest of 2015, Kamada was called up to the U21 squad in August 2015.
+Having previously been called up to the Japan's youth team for the rest of 2015, Kamada was called up to the U21 squad in August 2015.
 He went on to make two appearances for the U21 side.

 In March 2016, Kamada was called up to the Japan U23 squad for the first time.
-He made his Japan U23 debut, coming on as a 65th-minute substitute, in a 2–1 win against Mexico U23 on 25 March 2016.
+He made his Japan U23 debut, coming on as a 65th-minute substitute, in a 2–1 win against Mexico on 25 March 2016.
 In May 2016, Kamada was called up to the Japan U23 squad for the Toulon Tournament once again.
 Kamada made his first start for the Japan U23 side, and played 64 minutes before being substituted, in a 2–1 win against Guinea U23 on 25 May 2016.
 Kamada went on to make four appearances for Japan U23, with two other matches he featured were substitute.